mariana-stefani/portfolio/README.md

 ### Existing Features

 **Navbar**
-* For users it includes the following links:
+* For users, it includes the following links:
     * Home
     * About me
     * Portfolio
     * Get in Touch

-* For admin user it includes the following links:
+* For admin user, it includes the following links:
     * Home
     * Logout